 Pick a parent theme (Astra, GeneratePress, Hello Elementor) that's close to your design, create a child theme that overrides its templates, and paste your HTML into the relevant template files.

 This works well when your design is simple.
-It breaks down when your HTML doesn't match the parent theme's DOM structure — which is almost always.
+It breaks down when your HTML doesn't match the parent theme's DOM structure, which is almost always the case.
 You end up fighting the parent theme's CSS specificity while trying to inject your own rules via the child stylesheet.

 Best for: Minor design tweaks on top of an existing theme.
 Worst for: Custom layouts that don't resemble any WordPress theme on the market.